 Fiat versus Bitcoin – which one is better?
 Our current monetary system is a fiat money monetary system.
 Central banks are creating the base-money and commercial banks are creating the credit-money.
 This model is 100 years old by now.
 But is this system sustainable?
-Or perhaps a new monetary system based on the Bitcoin is a better solution?
+Or is the new monetary system based on the Bitcoin a better solution?

 - What is the issue with our fiat monetary system?

 These topics are analyzed in the following way:

 - First, you can watch our webinar presentation

 - After that, the analysis of the fiat monetary system versus Bitcoin will follow

 Here is the recording of the webinar with Martin Ploom and Asse Sauga:

 Every monetary system has a base-money and credit-money, at least it’s so for the last 5’000 years.